SmedleyB/FruitySpot/README.md

 # FruitySpot — Quick setup & usage

 FruitySpot is a small client-side demo that uses the Spotify Web API / Web Playback SDK to authorize with Spotify and control playback from your browser.
+The migration was done via AI with only very, very minor manual tweaks of the created html.
+It's probably far from perfect but it works!

 Summary
 - You must paste your Spotify Client ID into the HTML (see the code snippet below).